-Before travelling on the road, remove all coarse dirt, crop residues and clods of earth from the machine and clean it.
-Crops or dirt that drop onto the road can cause slippery road conditions.
-Traffic accidents and accidents with fatal injuries may be caused as a result.
+Before any road transport, remove any coarse dirt, crop residues and clods of earth and clean the machine.
+Crop residues or dirt that drop onto the road can cause slippery road conditions.
+Otherwise, traffic accidents and accidents with fatal injuries may be caused as a result.